vividos/UnderworldAdventures/uwadv/README.Developer.md

 ### 2.4 Xcode on macOS

-There is an Xcode project in the "uwadv/macosx" folder that can be opened with Xcode 11 or later.
+There is an Xcode project in the `uwadv/macosx` folder that can be opened with Xcode 11 or later.
 Additionally, the SDL2 and SDL_Mixer frameworks have to be installed on the system.

-Detailed instructions on how to setting up SDL2 and SDL_Mixer on a macOS computer can be followed here: http://lazyfoo.net/tutorials/SDL/01_hello_SDL/mac/index.php
+Detailed instructions on how to set up SDL2 and SDL_Mixer on a macOS computer can be found here: http://lazyfoo.net/tutorials/SDL/01_hello_SDL/mac/index.php

 Note: The macOS project is only occasionally updated and may fail to compile.